 Every student should be successful academically.
-That's why Paper has partnered with the Mississippi Department of Education and Madison County Schools to provide students with free, 24/7 access to trained tutors.
+That's why Paper has partnered with the Mississippi Department of Education to provide students with free, 24/7 access to trained tutors.
 Students can ask questions and work on problems in real time.
 Try it TODAY!

-If you are eligible for free or reduced lunch, you can receive a total of 4 ACT waivers from your counselor.
+If you have free or reduced lunch, you can receive a total of 4 ACT waivers from your counselor.

-SAVE THE DATE: APRIL 27, 2024
+SAVE THE DATE: MARCH 28, 2024